Different values for some metadata with exiftool

 $ exiv2 -pt -g ExposureMode -g ExposureTime http://dev.exiv2.org/attachments/download/574/IMG_4810.JPG Exif.Photo.ExposureTime Rational 1 61 s Exif.Photo.ExposureMode Short 1 Manual $The current behaviour will be maintained.

-#5 Updated by Jehan Pagès about 2 years ago
+#5 Updated by Jehan Pagès over 2 years ago

 I'll just make a small case, hoping you will come back on this decision.

 However exiv2 has been presenting data in this form for years and changing it may break a user script.